simonwheatley/sched-embed/readme.md

 == Description ==

-Embed event content from sched.org into your WordPress site.
 Due to WordPress security restrictions, the Sched embed method will not work at all when used on a WordPress multisite setup, in single site setups users with an Author or Contributor role will also be unable to use the Sched embed method.

 This plugin provides a shortcode which allows you to embed event content from sched.org into your WordPress site.